-Any implied warranties of merchantability and fitness applicable to the above described halogen element, bake element, broil element, convection cook element, porcelain oven, or porcelain inner door panel are limited in duration to the period of coverage of the applicable express written limited warranties set forth above.
+Any implied warranties of merchantability and fitness applicable to the above described surface burner, griddle burner, grill burner, oven burner, porcelain oven, or porcelain inner door panel are limited in duration to the period of coverage of the applicable express written limited warranties set forth above.
 Some jurisdictions DO NOT allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights which may vary from jurisdiction to jurisdiction.
+This warranty gives you specific legal rights, and you may also have other rights which may vary from jurisdiction.